Twenty-four thousand hours of GREENBURST observations with the GBT

 \section{Conclusions}

 The first 20,000 hours of GREENBURST observations resulted in the detections of 50 pulsars, one of which (PSR~J0039+5407) was previously unknown, three previously known FRBs and one dispersed pulse of unknown origin (GBP~220718).
 PSR~J0039+5407 is a 2.2~s pulsar with a nulling fraction on the order of 80\%.
 GBP~220718 was originally detected as a narrow-band signal with a DM of 145.5~cm$^{-3}$~pc.
 Based on FRB observations to date, such properties are consistent with a nearby repeating FRB.
 However, in spite of significant follow-up observations with other telescopes, no additional events were found.
 In addition, upon closer inspection of the data taken around the epoch of detection for GBP~220718, however, we found a number of additional pulses that are consistent with zero DM signals in the same part of the band.
-We are faced with a dilemma, however, in that the higher order moments of GBP~220718 are inconsistent with most known sources of terrestrial origin.
-Further observations are necessary to make a firm conclusion as to whether this source is astrophysical or terrestrial in nature.
+We searched for possible LEO satellites above the horizon at the time of the observation of GBP~220718, but found none.
+In addition, the higher order moments of GBP~220718 are inconsistent with most known sources of terrestrial origin.
+If astrophysical, GBP~220718 appears to be coincident with the nearby galaxy LEDA 2277498.
+Further observations are necessary to make a firm conclusion as to whether GBP~220718 is astrophysical or terrestrial in nature.

 GREENBURST observations currently underway include a single-pulse study of all the millisecond pulsars we have observed to date (Tabassum et al., in preparation) and a survey of nearby elliptical galaxies for FRBs (Paine et al., in preparation).
 Ongoing work is focused on extending the range of pulse widths searched to improve the sensitivity of GREENBURST to long-period transients \citep[see, e.g.,][]{2023Natur.619..487H}, providing sensitivity to events such as the one seen in region A of Fig.~\ref{fig:gallery}.